 A Christmas Story (1983 film) - There are three cards on Ralphie's headboard in this holiday classic: John Rucker 1940 Play Ball, T206 Ed Reulbach ("glove showing" version), and T206 Jimmy Hart.
 The movie takes place in 1940 in an Indiana town outside of Chicago.
 Only Reulbach has any clear connection to the area, playing for the Cubs from 1905-1913, winning 182 games and two World Series titles with Chicago.

 A League of Their Own (1992 film) - There's no crying in baseball!
 This comedy-drama tells a fictionalized account of the real-life All-American Girls Professional Baseball League (AAGPBL) of the 1940s/50s.
 At one point early on, one of the players hands manager Jimmy Dugan (Tom Hanks) a card of his to sign for her husband, which he promptly tears up.
 Looks like it might be a 1933 Goudey or at least a prop based on that release.
 (Jimmy Dugan's character is loosely based on Jimmie Foxx, Hall of Fame player who managed the Fort Wayne Daisies of the AAGPBL for one season in 1952.)
 Later in the movie, he signs a baseball for a couple boys: "Avoid the clap -Jimmy Dugan."
-It's also worth noting that the theatrical poster, the soundtrack CD cover, and some of the blu-ray releases of the movie feature similar artwork showing baseball cards created of Geena Davis, Tom Hanks, and Madonna.
+It's also worth noting that the theatrical poster, the soundtrack CD cover, and some of the blu-ray releases of the movie feature artwork showing mocked-up baseball cards of Geena Davis, Tom Hanks, and Madonna.
 The 25th Anniversary Blu-ray release includes actual cards as a bonus (though they are thrown into the case willy-nilly and are therefore usually are dinged up by the time the owner first opens it).